geru/qbxml/README.txt

 REQUIREMENTS
 ------------

-QBXML has no dependencies and no requirements.
+QBXML requires the Quickbooks Webconnector (QBWC) module.
+QBXML uses hooks to and from the Quickbooks Webconnector (QBWC) to communicate with Quickbooks.
+So, no communications with Quickbooks will happen without successfully installing and configuring the QBWC module.

 RECOMMENDED MODULES
 -------------------

-It is highly recommended that you install the Quickbooks Webconnector (QBWC) module.
-QBXML uses hooks to and from the Quickbooks Webconnector (QBWC) to communicate with Quickbooks.
-So, no communications with Quickbooks will happen without successfully installing and configuring the QBWC module.

 QBXML is designed with the Feeds module in mind.
 It also defines a default import function that uses Feeds.
 Without the Feeds module installed, you will need to implement your own import functionality.

 Finally, there needs to be some place for the data to go when it comes in.
-The Beancount Entity (bc_entity) module provides default
-Drupal data structures to store much of the Quickbooks data.
+The bc_entity module provides default Drupal data structures to store much of the Quickbooks data as well as a bc_entity_import module that defines Feeds importers for these data structures.

-QBWC, QBXML, and BC_Entit all use a BookID model for collating input and output and associating the data streams with the proper data sets in Drupal.
+QBWC, QBXML, and BC_Entity all use a BookID model for collating input and output and associating the data streams with the proper data sets in Drupal.

 INSTALLATION
 ------------